 How to cure the Oedipus complex?

-If the Oedipus complex is not cured, it can result in a number of psychological repressions.
+If the Oedipus complex is not cured, it can result in several psychological repressions.
 It might affect your individual growth as a normal and satisfied adult.
-It might also culminate in feelings of frustration and anger at not being able to save your romantic relationship with your partner.
+It Oedipus complex persists in adulthood it might also culminate in feelings of frustration and anger at not being able to save your romantic relationship with your partner.
 Therefore, it is inevitable that you try to cure this complex.
+Oedipus complex treatments are available and you can go to a psychological counsellor who could help you treat your issue.
+But to find a cure for your Oedipus complex you can take a few steps.

 Here are some methods you can practice.